mit-cml/yrtoolkit/AI/tutorials/alexa-helloworld.md

 </hint>

-For this demonstration, let’s name this skill “Codi Bee,” MIT App Inventor’s mascot.
+For this demonstration, let’s name this skill “Codi Bee”, which is MIT App Inventor’s mascot.
 This means when we want to call our skill, we will say:

 <center> “Alexa, tell <span style="background-color: yellow"> Codi bee</span> to <span style="background-color: LightPink"> do something</span>” </center>